shaka-project/shaka-packager/docs/source/build_instructions.md

 ## Linux build dependencies

-Most development is done on Ubuntu (currently 14.04, Trusty Tahr).
+Most development is done on Ubuntu (currently 22.04 LTS, Jammy Jellyfish).
 The dependencies mentioned here are only for Ubuntu.
 There are some instructions for [other distros below](#notes-for-other-linux-distros).